testervippro/Appium-Android-IOS-Automation/README.md

 ```bash
 chmod +x ios_appium_config.sh && ./ios_appium_config.sh
 ```
-# Steps to Run WebDriverAgent and Fix Appium Inspector Errors
+# Steps to Run WebDriverAgent and Fix Appium Inspector Errors WebDriverAgent

 ## 1. Navigate to the WebDriverAgent Directory
 First, navigate to the directory where `WebDriverAgent` is located: